Vittorio De Sica filmography

-Vittorio De Sica (7 July 1901 – 13 November 1974) was an Italian film director and actor.
+Vittorio De Sica (7 July 1901 – 13 November 1974) was an Italian filmmaker and actor.
 He became a popular leading actor in interwar Italy where he primarily performed in comedic roles.
-After World War II, he became one of the major film directors of the neorealist movement.
+Shortly after the World War II, he became one of the major filmmakers of the neorealist movement (Neorealismo).
+Four of his film won the Academy Award for Best Foreign Film.

+Vittorio De Sica's acting and directing screen credits consist of: